 9. Maximum boost charge protection time

-To protect against the battery overcharge damage caused by long time boost charge, a protect time setting is essential.
-The limit of time setting shall be configured by service engineer through the Vertiv setting software.
+To protect against the battery overcharge damage caused by a long-time boost charge, a protect time setting is essential.
+The time limit setting shall be configured by Vertiv engineer through the software settings.

 1.5.2 Advanced Function